tbtuan/opencode-launcher/README.md

 - **Dirty Tracking** – Unsaved changes shown with an asterisk (`*`) in the tab label
 - **JSON Validation** – Validates JSON before saving to prevent corrupt config files
 - **Save Shortcut** – `Ctrl+S` to save; also accessible via tab context menu

+### Developer Tools
+- **Custom DevTool Window** – Separate Electron window with LogViewer: filterable, searchable log output from the BroadcastChannel-based logger
+- **Log Context Menu** – Right-click a log entry to copy its full formatted message
+- **Chrome DevTools** – Button to open the main window's Chrome DevTools in detached mode

 ### Settings
 - **Default Startup Tab** – Choose between Home (dashboard) or any saved directory as the startup tab